no-more-secrets/parsco/README.md

 ## Strings

 ### `str`
-The `str` parser attempts to consume the exact string given at the current position in the input string, and fails otherwise.
+This parser attempts to consume the exact string given at the current position in the input string, and fails otherwise.
 ```cpp
 parser<> str( std::string sv );
 ```

 ### `identifier`
-The `identifier` parser attempts to parse a valid identifier, which must match the regex `[a-zA-Z_][a-zA-Z0-9_]*`.
+This parser attempts to parse a valid identifier, which must match the regex `[a-zA-Z_][a-zA-Z0-9_]*`.
 ```cpp
 parser<std::string> identifier();
 ```

 ### `blanks`
-The `blanks` parser consumes zero or more blank spaces (including newlines and tabs).
+This parser consumes zero or more blank spaces (including newlines and tabs).
 It will never fail.
 ```cpp
 parser<> blanks();
 ```

 ### `double_quoted_str`
-The `double_quoted_str` parses "..." and returns the characters inside the quotes, which may contain newlines.
+This parser parses `"..."` and returns the characters inside the quotes, which may contain newlines.
 Note that these return string views into the buffer because they are implemented using the parser primitives defined in the file `magic.hpp`,